-Cognitive behavioral therapy is now the most popular and widely used form of “talk-treatment” or counseling in the world, used for every type of problem.
-It is a tool for change that focuses on thinking and thought processes.
-These in turn lead to feelings and actions.
-It is quite simple, it is like learning a new language, however it does take practice, which is not easy unless you are in a helpful environment, like a Rehab.
+Cognitive-behavioural therapy is now the most popular and widely used form of “talk-treatment” or counselling in the world, used for every type of problem.
+It is quite simple.
+It’s like learning a new language, however, it does take practice, which is not easy unless you are in a helpful environment, like a rehab.

-CBT is known as a psychological intervention that include many helpful written assignments, similar to school work but the subject is you.
+CBT is known as a psychological intervention that includes many helpful written assignments, similar to school work but the subject is you.

-Below is the A-B-C tool of CBT that Psychologists use to look at your thinking
+The A-B-C Model of CBT that Psychologists use to look at your thinking

 Effective New Philosophy